 What our patients are saying...

 I wanted to tell you how easy and comfortable you and all of your staff made me feel when I had a colonoscopy.
 It was so nice to have all ladies there, and everyone was so nice and took the time to make sure I was comfortable at all times.
 I don’t know why any woman would choose to have this procedure done anywhere else.
 I certainly wouldn’t!
 So, again I want to thank you for your comfort and care, that I’m sure I couldn’t get just anywhere else.
 See you in 5 years!

 Screening / Diagnostic Tests

 Screening tests are done every three to five years after age 50, and earlier and more frequently for those people with a strong family history of the disease or ulcerative colitis.
-Women & Infants' Center for Digestive Disorders use several types of tests to diagnose colon and rectal cancer.
+Women & Infants' Center for Digestive Health use several types of tests to diagnose colon and rectal cancer.
 Most of the tests are simple and painless although some patients may feel some discomfort and require mild anesthesia.
 To find out more about scheduling a test, please call 401-453-7953.

 - Rectal Examination - Wearing thin gloves, the doctor puts a lubricated

 finger into the rectum to check for lumps or masses.